 Professor Uauy has also received many awards, most notably PAHO's Abraham Horwitz award for Leadership in Interamerican Health 2005 and the National Applied Science award given by the government of Chile 2012.
 He has published over 300 peer reviewed indexed papers and edited 10 books.

-Professor Uauy was a member of the Expert Panel for the WCRF/AICR Second Expert Report and subsequent Policy Report.
+Professor Uauy was also a member of the Expert Panel for the 2007 Second Expert Report.

 Elio Riboli is Director of the School of Public Health at Imperial College London.
 He holds an MD degree (1977, State University of Milan), an MPH (1980, Milan) and a MSc in Epidemiology (1982, Harvard University).

 Professor Riboli is an Honorary Fellow of the Faculty of Public Health of the Royal College of Physicians (2008) and a Fellow of the UK Academy of Medical Sciences.
 From 1983 to 2005 Professor Riboli was based at Lyon’s the International Agency for Research on Cancer (IARC), where he developed new research projects in the areas of diet, nutritional status and cancer.
 In 1990 he initiated the European Prospective Investigation into Cancer and Nutrition (EPIC), which sampled data from 520,000 subjects across 23 centres in ten countries.
 He was Head of the Nutrition and Hormones Group of IARC from 2004 to 2005.

 Professor Riboli has co-authored over 580 peer-reviewed publications and over 100 book chapters and books.
 His major areas of research are the role of metabolic factors, including different metabolic syndrome components and nutritional status in cancer causation and prevention.